 - The Create Mod Mechanical saw with a hand crank will take out an entire tree, and is sort of a baby-step into that mod, which allows you to build amazingly big and complex single-purpose machines that are fun to build and watch.

 - The mekanism atomic disassembler is an amazingly useful tool.
 It’s just a bit of the way into the Mekanism mod and a good goal to get you through creating infused and atomic alloys, and refined obsidian, which are early-stage mekanism things.
+Warning: don’t work on your base and machines with this tool.
+If you accidentally switch it into extended vein mining, it’s incredibly destructive.

 - You can also get 3×3 and higher pick axes, drills, and other tools that allow you to quickly build big neat tunnels.
 The excavation enchantment may be something you can get your hands on with a little luck.
 And you can progress toward drills later game in some mods like Immersive Engineering and Industrial Foregoing.